ShreyaAnand1810/Netflix_Dashboard/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-- 1.Fork the repo
+- Fork the repo
-- 2.Create a new branch (feature-new-idea)
+- Create a new branch (feature-new-idea)
-- 3.Commit changes & push
+- Commit changes & push
-- 4.Open a Pull Request
+- Open a Pull Request